evanshortiss/tstate-machine/README.md

 ### #3.2 Transition Callbacks (onEnter and onLeave)

-Callbacks can be registered for `onLeave` and `onEnter` phases of a satte transition.
+Multiple callbacks can be registered for `onLeave` and `onEnter` phases of a state transition.

+The `onLeave` callbacks are called **before** the transition has occurred.
+This means that the machine properties have not been updated when the callback is invoked.

+The `onEnter` callbacks are called **after** the transition has occurred.
+This means that the machine properties have been updated when the callback is invoked.

 ```ts
 const machine = new TrafficLightStateMachine();